Skip to content

 Macao’s neighbouring SAR is located just 60 kilometres away, on the opposite side of the Pearl River Estuary.

-Around 200 people in Hong Kong have sought refuge in government shelters and hundreds of flights have been cancelled.
-The city is maintaining only a limited public transport service.
+Nearly 250 people in Hong Kong have taken refuge in government shelters and hundreds of flights have been cancelled.
+Some 21 people have sought treatment at public hospitals and there have been more than 360 reports of fallen trees.

 Where will Typhoon Wipha go after Macao?

-Later today or tonight, Wipha is expected to make landfall somewhere on the coast between Macao’s immediate neighbour Zhuhai and Zhanjiang – a city of 7 million people in southwestern Guangdong province.
+Later tonight, Wipha is expected to make landfall somewhere on the coast between Macao’s immediate neighbour Zhuhai and Zhanjiang – a city of 7 million people in southwestern Guangdong province.

 Nearly 280,000 people have been evacuated to safe locations in Guangdong.
 In Zhuhai, transport, work and business has been suspended.